 Call this method when the visitor starts using your product.

-Call this method when the visitor and converts to a customer by handing their payment information such as the credit card and no money is paid at the spot.
+Call this method when the visitor converts to a customer by handing their payment information such as the credit card and no money is paid on the spot.

 Call this method when the visitor converts to a promoter by inviting her friends or other associates to your product.